DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Application

 \subsection{Mass Cytometry Data Set}

 We now explore a mass cytometry data set \citep{Wong_data_set} covering 35 samples originating from eight distinct human tissues enriched for T and natural killer cells.
 The data is processed and labeled inline with the procedure used in \citet{UMAP_example}.
 3,000 cells were randomly sampled.
-To replicate a real use case, we explore a $k$-means clustering instead of the true class labels (Figure 7).
+To replicate a real use case, we explore a $k$-means clustering, calculated on the high-dimensional data, instead of the true class labels (Figure \ref{Wong kmeans}).
 The reader may follow along using the \texttt{run\_example(example="Wong", cluster="kmeans")} function.

 Most of the $k$-means clustering seems to agree with the UMAP embedding.
 However, classes 4 and 8 are both split between two distinct clusters.
 Class 3 is also separated into three smaller sub-clusters.